pnarwa/DR-ML-Pipeline/README.md

 ## Installation <a name="installation"></a>

 The code has been developed using the Anaconda distribution of Python.
 The version of Python used is v3.9.7.
-The main libraries used in developing the code are pandas, numpy, nltk, sqlalchemy, sklearn, skmultilearn, flask, plotly The version of sklearn used in the implementation : 0.24.2 The version of skmultilearn used in the implementation : 0.2.0
+The main libraries used are pandas, numpy, nltk, sqlalchemy, sklearn, skmultilearn, flask, plotly.<BR>
+The version of sklearn used in the implementation : 0.24.2<BR>
+The version of skmultilearn used in the implementation : 0.2.0<BR>

-Command to install the skmultilearn library: pip install scikit-multilearn
+Command to install the skmultilearn library:<BR>
+pip install scikit-multilearn

 The links below have further details on installation of the skmultilearn library
 - http://scikit.ml/
 - https://pypi.org/project/scikit-multilearn/

+As the dataset is a multi-labeled dataset and is highly imbalanced, the iterative_train_test_split method from the skmultilearn library is used to perform a iteratively stratified train/test split of the multi-labeled data.<BR>
+Also, the IterativeStratification class from skmultilearn is used to perform a stratified sampling when creating the k-folds for cross-validation.

 ## Business Objectives<a name="objectives"></a>
-The objective here is to develop a machine learning pipeline which builds a classification model that can classify disaster response messages.
+The objective here is to develop a NLP(nautral language processing) based machine learning pipeline to build a classification model for classifying disaster response messages.<BR>
-With the help of the webapp developed as part of the project, a user can input a message pertaining to a diasaster, and get a classification of the message into relevant disaster response categories.
+Using the webapp developed as part of the project, a user can input a message pertaining to a disaster, and get a classification of the message into relevant disaster response categories.<BR>
 The disaster response messages and categories used in the analysis are made available in collaboration with Figure Eight now [Appen](http://appen.com).

 ## File Descriptions <a name="files"></a>
-The directories and files are organized as depicted below:
+The directories and files are organized as depicted below:<BR>
-- \notebooks : notebooks used in preparing the ETL and ML pipelines
+- \notebooks : notebooks used in preparing the ETL and ML pipelines<BR>
-      - ETLPipelinePreparation.ipynb
+      - ETLPipelinePreparation.ipynb<BR>
-      - MLPipelinePreparation.ipynb
+      - MLPipelinePreparation.ipynb<BR>
-- \data : data used in the analyis, and the ETL pipeline developed to process the data
+- \data : data used in the analysis, ETL pipeline developed to process the data<BR>
-      - disaster_categories.csv
+      - disaster_categories.csv<BR>
-      - disaster_messages.csv
+      - disaster_messages.csv<BR>
-      - DisasterResponse.db
+      - DisasterResponse.db<BR>
-      - process_data.py
+      - process_data.py<BR>
-- \models : ML pipeline and the classification model built using the pipeline
+- \models : ML pipeline and the classification model built using the pipeline<BR>
-      - train_classifier.py
+      - train_classifier.py<BR>
-      - model_classifier.pkl
+      - model_classifier.pkl<BR>
-- \app : flask program and templates related to the webapp
+- \app : flask program and templates related to the webapp<BR>
-      - run.py
+      - run.py<BR>
-- \app\templates
+- \app\templates<BR>
-      - master.html
+      - master.html<BR>
-      - go.html
+      - go.html<BR>
+- \screenshots : screenshots of the webapp home page and sample results pages

 ## Execution Instructions <a name="exec"></a>